uvaai/pdp/bigdata/en/car/index.md

 ## Traveled distance

-Create a graph of the speed of the car (km/h) as a function of the time and use the data to estimate the traveled distance in total.
+Create a graph of the speed of the car (km/h) on the vertical axis and time on the horizontal axis and use the data to estimate the traveled distance in total.

 Create a graph of the position of the car and color the route green where the speed of the car was more than 50 km/hour.
 Color the route red where the speed of the car was less than 50 km/hour.